aqlaboratory/openfold-3/docs/source/Inference.md

 #### 🧠 Low Memory Mode
 To run inference on larger queries to run on limited memory, add the following to apply the [model presets](https://github.com/aqlaboratory/openfold3/blob/inference-dev/openfold3/projects/of3_all_atom/config/model_setting_presets.yml) to run in low memory mode.

+Note: These settings cause the pairformer embedding output from the diffusion samples to be computed sequentially.
+Significant slowdowns may occur, especially for large number of diffusion samples.
 ```
 model_update:
   presets: